Nonlawyer Options for Adopting Grandchildren, Relatives, Stepchildren, and Adults

 You may qualify for a waiver of filing fees.
 Ask us for more information regarding court and government fees in your county.

-It is Important that You Understand We Are Not a Law Firm:
+It is Important that You Understand that We Are Not Lawyers

-My name is Marilsa Torres Medina, but everyone calls me Mari.
-I am the owner of Florida Family Adoptions, and you will be working directly with me during the preparation of your Florida grandparent/relative, stepparent, or adult adoption forms and documents.
+My name is Marilsa Bayne, but everyone calls me Mari.
+I am the owner of Florida Family Adoptions, and you will be working directly with my staff and I during the preparation and filing of your Florida grandchild/relative adoption, stepparent adoption, or adult adoption documents.

-I am dedicated to serving Florida residents, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
-I operate my business lawfully and abide by a strict Code of Ethics.
+I am dedicated to serving Florida residents coast-to-coast, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
+We operate our business lawfully and abide by a strict Code of Ethics.

-I am not an attorney, but I have worked for attorneys most all of my adult life, mostly as an adoption paralegal or adoption program specialist.
-After concluding a very rewarding career, I decided to open this business and help families in need prepare Florida pro se adoption forms.
+I am not an attorney, but I have worked for attorneys most of my adult life, mostly as an adoption paralegal or adoption program specialist.
+After concluding a very rewarding career, my husband and I decided to start Florida Family Adoptions to help families in need prepare Florida pro se adoption forms.

 I was born in Caguas, Puerto Rico, and I graduated from the University of Puerto Rico in Rio Piedras.